GregoryConrad/unnested/README.md

 </p>

-The easy way to unnest even the most complicated of widget trees, based on the power of macros in Dart 3.
+The easy way to unnest even the most complicated of widget trees, based on the power of the upcoming macros feature.

 ---

 # IMPORTANT
 This library is just a placeholder for now with some prototype code.
-Dart 3 and macros have not been released yet.
+Macros in Dart have not been released yet.

 Also, there are still a few in-code TODOs that need to be worked out.